Configuring an Office 365 Service User with access to all Room Resource Mailboxes (PowerShell)

 New-ManagementScope -Name "RoomMailboxes" -RecipientRestrictionFilter {RecipientTypeDetails -eq "RoomMailbox"}

-The first line connects to Exchange Online as your service user.
+The first line connects to Exchange Online (must be a Global Admin).

 The second line creates a named Management scope for your service user to manage Room mailboxes.
 Note: Equipment mailboxes and workspace mailboxes will not be managed by this rule.